 Whether you are ready to set sail for the islands or just around the buoys, your Hunter can really make a difference.
 Starting with the tall, fractional rig, which is a direct descendent of the B&R rig, Hunter has engineered the mast to carry less weight aloft with a smaller sections.
-This is accomplished by utilizing swept-back spreaders and reverse diagonals as well as mast support struts.
+This is accomplished by utilizing swept-back spreaders and reverse diagonals.
 This combination provides superior strength without a backstay and increases the stability at the same time.
 By using a large roach main as the power sail, Hunter has eased the effort in sail handling and allowed for real versatility for all wind and sea conditions.